-If you just got an iPod nano and haven’t had an iPod before, you may be looking for a way to turn off the iPod nano.
-Well, stop your search because the iPod nano doesn’t exactly have an on/off button.
+If you just got an iPod nano and haven't had an iPod before, you may be looking for a way to turn off the iPod nano.
+Well, stop your search because many versions of the iPod nano don't exactly have an on/off button.

 How to Turn Off iPod nano